Deepali967/classification/README.md

 ## Spam Classification:
   Detects spam messages using logistic regression and TF-IDF features.
 Includes data cleaning, model training, and performance metrics.
+## Customer chrun prediction:
+   Customer churn prediction using SVM with preprocessing, feature encoding, and evaluation to classify whether a customer is likely to churn based on behavioral and subscription data.

 ## Diabetes disease Prediction:
    predict whether a patient has diabetes based on diagnostic measurements using naive bayes(Gaussian NB model).